For questions regarding Rider 78, please see the FAQ document.

 The Texas Education Agency (TEA) has posted a new list

-of Commissioner Approved Prekindergarten and Kindergarten (Updated 7/12/17) Assessment
+of Commissioner Approved Prekindergarten (accessible version) and Kindergarten (accessible version) (Updated 7/12/17) Assessment

 Instruments for use during the 2017-2021 school years in accordance with Texas